mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

     into an argument named `slug`.
-    The character class of `[\w-]` contains two types of characters. `\w` means any word character that you might have in a natural language.
+    The character class of `[\w-]` contains two types of characters. `\w` means any word character that you might have in a natural language and digits and underscores.
     The other type of character is a literal dash, `-`, character.
     Finally, the plus, `+`, character means
     that the character class must match 1 or more times.